 Sell only to clients who value the value we provide.
-Nothing causes more headaches, wasted time, lost profit, and reputational damage that serving sub-optimal clients outside of our ideal client sweet spot.
-We do not discount, hedge or recreate processes to accommodate a client that does value our value.
+Nothing causes more headaches, wasted time, lost profit, and reputational damage than serving sub-optimal clients outside of our ideal client sweet spot.
+We do not discount, hedge, or recreate processes to accommodate a client that does value our value.

-Respect others time and money as if it were you own.
-If I were in the prospects shoes, would I take this meeting?
+Respect others’ time and money as if it were your own.
+If I were in the prospect’s shoes, would I take this meeting?
 Would I invest this money I’m asking them to spend?
 If I cannot say “Yes,” something is seriously wrong.

 Speak with humility.
 Make no assumptions.
 Listen more than I speak and, when I speak, assume that these very intelligent business people are saying and doing things for a reason.
 I never know the whole story and should act accordingly.

 Act with confidence.
 Speak with humility, but act as if you belong in the room because you do.
 You’ve earned the right through years of mistakes, learning, AND success.
 Clients want to collaborate, but they also want to be led by someone who has “been there; done that.”

 Build solutions for clients, don’t sell them to them.
 Never be the proverbial hammer looking for a nail.
 Every poor business result is not caused by a marketing problem or can be solved by a pre-packaged solution.